Liquid Sky: Plot

 From Sylvia's apartment, Johann continues his observation between dinner and dodging Sylvia's attempts to seduce him.
-Adrian arrives home and helps Margaret hide Owen's body.
-Later the crew arrives at the apartment for the fashion shoot.
-Dominating the scene a young Dean LaPadula, sporting a skin tight leather vest, quietly observes the goings on.
-During the shoot Margaret is taunted by Jimmy, so she agrees to have sex with him knowing it will kill him.
+Adrian arrives home and they prepare a rotisserie chicken and potatoes in aluminum pans on their bed.
+They are interrupted when the crew arrives at the apartment for the fashion shoot.

+During the shoot, Margaret is taunted by Jimmy and the crew, so she forces him to have oral sex with her, knowing it will kill him, which it does, and his body instantly disappears.
+Adrian, confronted by this anomalous death, antagonizes Margaret into having sex with her, to prove her wrong while playing into her egotistic complex of dominance over the submissive Margaret, who pleads with her not to.
+Margaret is then held down by the stylist and her companion while Adrian rapes Margaret, achieving climax; she then disappears.

+Margaret unplugs all the lights, and applies glow make up while she rants about her identity, upbringing, society, and the culture of 1980s Manhattan.
+She then goes back to the club and sees the strange man who raped her, and convinces him to go back with her to her apartment, as he is thrilled by her newfound deadly prowess.

+Margaret has sex with the date rapist; his body disappears afterwards.
+She then looks out the window and speaks to the invisible entity "Indian" that she associates with the deaths.
+After witnessing the deaths through the window in Sylvia's apartment, Johann goes across the street to Margaret's apartment.

-Johann reveals that the alien is extracting the endorphins produced by the brain when an orgasm occurs.
-Margaret survives because she never experiences an orgasm.
-Margaret finally learns of the aliens from Johann, whom she stabs to death, something Sylvia witnesses through a telescope.
+Johann reveals that the alien in the UFO is extracting endorphins produced by the brain when an orgasm occurs.
+Margaret survived because she never experienced an orgasm.
+Margaret stabs Johann to death, which Sylvia witnesses through a telescope.
 Seeing the alien craft leaving, Margaret injects herself with heroin to induce a wild autoerotic orgasm to ensure the aliens take her with them.

-Sylvia and Katherine arrive at the apartment together and reach the penthouse in time to see Margaret vaporized and taken aboard by the aliens.
+Sylvia and Katherine arrive at the apartment together and reach the penthouse in time to see Margaret getting abducted by the aliens.
+The UFO floats off into outer space.